Wednesday, September 18, 2024

 books donated by me before the pilgrimage

-to White Mahakala Buddhist center
+to White Mahakala Buddhist center.
+All these books

 With Kalden Marius, representative of